wilsonmar/oss-perf/jmeter.md

 ## Access JMeter slave machine</a>
 0. The server needs to be setup with LDAP
-1. If you don't have a SSH UI program, open a terminal and type the ip address:
+1. If you don't have a SSH UI program, open a terminal and type the ip address.
+For example:

    ```
-   ssh 10.28.xxx.xxx
+   ssh 10.28.25.68
    ```

 0. If the server is setup with LDAP, input your password.